simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 The ``model-check/communications-determinism`` and
-``model-check/send-determinism`` items can be used to select the communication determinism mode of the model-checker which checks determinism properties of the communications of an application.
+``model-check/send-determinism`` items can be used to select the communication determinism mode of the model checker which checks determinism properties of the communications of an application.

 Verification Performance Considerations